Mary Shaw Shorb: Early years

-Mary Shaw was born on January 7, 1907, in Wahpeton, North Dakota, about forty miles south of Fargo.
+Shaw was born on January 7, 1907, in Wahpeton, North Dakota, about forty miles south of Fargo.
 Her parents were Mary McKean and Ernest Shaw.
 The family moved to Caldwell, Idaho when Mary was three years old.
 She developed an early interest in biology through a neighbor and family friend, Dr. William Judson Boone.
 Founder and first President of the College of Idaho, Dr. Boone was a well-known botanist, and taught biology at the College.
 During fishing trips that turned into "teaching moments," he taught her about edible mushrooms and sparked a lifelong interest in native wildflowers.

 Shorb graduated from Caldwell High School and started classes at the College of Idaho in 1924.
 Outside of her college schoolwork, she served as Director of a Founders Day celebration and as Editor of the college yearbook, The Trail.
 She graduated in 1928 with a B. S. degree in biology and a minor in Home Economics.

-Mary's older brother was then attending medical school at Johns Hopkins University Hospital in Baltimore, Maryland.
+Mary's older brother was then attending medical school at Johns Hopkins Hospital in Baltimore, Maryland.
 She landed a job there as a dietitian, although she had to take a "crash course," on the job, to adapt her background to the work.
 Dissatisfied with that direction, she looked for something else.
 Shorb discovered that the School of Hygiene was hiring under a new grant to study the common cold.
 She was quickly hired as a research technician.

 By the time the money ran out on the grant, Shorb had decided to pursue a doctorate in immunology.
 By then she was married to childhood sweetheart Doys Shorb.
 Doys entered the Johns Hopkins graduate program in parasitology.
 Shorb received her Sc.D. from Hopkins in 1933.